Connect with others who understand.

 Comorbid Neurological Disorders

 Neurological disorders are brain-related conditions.
-Abnormalities in sodium channels, which help regulate electrical activity in the brain, may be a shared mechanism in many neurological disorders that occur alongside epilepsy.
+Abnormalities in brain channels (tiny parts that help control electrical activity in the brain) can happen in many brain disorders associated with epilepsy.

 Alzheimer’s Disease

-Alzheimer’s disease is a disease of cognitive decline, brain atrophy, and dementia.
-Research has found that people who have Alzheimer's disease are at an increased risk of seizures or epilepsy.
+Alzheimer’s disease is a condition that causes memory loss, thinking problems, and dementia (changes in the brain).
+Research has found that people who have Alzheimer’s disease are at an increased risk of seizures or epilepsy.
 Approximately 10 percent to 22 percent of people with Alzheimer’s will experience at least one seizure, typically beginning in the later stages of Alzheimer’s disease.

 Research in mice has shown that high levels of beta-amyloid protein in the brain (a characteristic trait of Alzheimer’s disease) can cause seizure activity.
-This finding has led experts to believe that Alzheimer’s disease may be a risk factor for epilepsy development.
+Because of this finding, health experts think Alzheimer’s disease may be a risk factor for developing epilepsy.

 Migraine

-Migraine causes intense headaches accompanied by sensitivity to light, nausea, and other symptoms.
-Headaches (including migraines) appear at a higher rate in people with epilepsy (52 percent of men and 57 percent of women) compared to the general population (16 percent of men and 28 percent of women).
-Migraine may share common genetic roots with epilepsy.
+Migraine causes intense headaches with sensitivity to light, nausea, and other symptoms.
+Headaches, including migraines, are more common in people with epilepsy (52 percent of men and 57 percent of women) than in the general population (16 percent of men and 28 percent of women).
+Migraines and epilepsy may both be caused by changes in the same genes.

 Brain Tumors